Jeita Grotto: History

 In 1958 the lower caverns were opened to the public, meanwhile exploration was still underway mainly by the Lebanese Caving Club.
 This exploration led to the discovery of the elevated dry branch of the grotto later referred to as the upper galleries.

 In 1962, the Spéléo Club contributed to a study of the upper galleries aiming to provide an access tunnel which was to be dug for touristic development purposes.
 Work on the access tunnel was begun in 1968.
 Its opening was followed by the installation of a series of walkways which permitted tourists safe access to the upper galleries without disturbing the natural landscape.

 "The Guardian of Time", a sculpture by Lebanese artist Tony Farah outside the lower cave at Jeita.

 In 1969, a concert with electronic music by the French composer Francois Bayle was held in the cave to celebrate the inauguration of the upper galleries.
 This event was organized by the Lebanese artist and sculptor Ghassan Klink.
 Other cultural events have taken place in this unusual surrounding, including a concert by the world acknowledged German composer Karlheinz Stockhausen in November 1969, and more recently, in 2008 a classical music concert by Lebanese-Armenian composer and pianist Guy Manoukian.

 The caverns closed to the public due to the Lebanese civil war in 1978; both tunnels leading to the lower and upper galleries were used to store munitions, and the outside buildings for military purposes.
 The caves reopened in 1995 and remain one of the country's key natural attractions.

-The caverns were closed on early November 2025 due to an unauthorized wedding that took place there, but were reopened on November 15, as experts claim no harm was caused to the caves.
+On October 31, 2025, the caves were illegally used as a wedding venue by a Lebanese-Italian couple, prompting national outrage and the prime minister to order the opening of an investigation.
+The caverns were closed in early November, but were reopened on November 15, as experts claim no harm was caused to the caves.